JuanCalderon-17/JuanCalderon-17/README.md

 Angular on the frontend, but my focus is the server side — authentication, data modeling, and well-structured APIs.

-Currently pursuing AWS certifications (Cloud Practitioner → Developer Associate DVA-C02) to strengthen my cloud fundamentals.
+Currently pursuing AWS certifications to strengthen my cloud fundamentals.

 ---